-Social media has changed the game when it comes to Body Positivity.
-People feel that the words "body positive" is generally an overused term but we will never get tired of this movement that has allowed women who were once non existent to now have a voice.
-YouTube, Instagram and Facebook have become platforms for women expressing their truth and knocking down the concept of societal perfection.
+Social media has changed the game when it comes to women appreciating their bodies.
+We are aware that some people feel that "body positive" is an overused term but we will never tire of a movement that has allowed women who were, non-existent, to have a voice.
+YouTube, Instagram, and Facebook have become platforms for women expressing their truth and knocking down the concept of societal perfection.
 Women are now joining online communities consisting of women who look, think and feel like them which is groundbreaking, liberating and empowering.
-For Olyinka, social media was an opportunity to remove the over sexualisation of lingerie in the fashion indusry, for our garments to be cherished and appreciated by women, furthermore debunk any idea that beautiful lingerie is only to be seen on "industry sized models".
-So as contributors to the body positive movement, we thought it would be a great opportunity to link you to Instagrammers we love, who doing some amazing things to encourage and support women.
-Connect and let them encourage you.
-We also would like you to sign up to our community, we release monthly newsletters with the sole purpose of uplifting your body, mind soul and spirit. and we also give out some freebies to keep you on top of your game.
-Sign up here to be part of the #olyinkabodypositive movement and again don't forget to connect to the ladies below and be encouraged.
+For Olyinka, social media is an opportunity to present lingerie in a new way by removing over-sexualisation that is commonly attached to the industry, for garments to be cherished and appreciated by women, furthermore, debunk any idea that lingerie is only to be seen on "industry sized models".
+So as contributors to the body positive movement, we thought it would be great to connect you with Instagrammers who are doing some amazing in this arena by encouraging and supporting women.
+We also would like you to sign up to our community, we release monthly newsletters with the sole purpose of uplifting your body, mind soul and spirit. and we also gift you with freebie tools to keep you on top of your game.
+Sign up here to be part of the #olyinkabodypositive movement and again don't forget to connect with the ladies below and be encouraged.

-Gabi Greg, inspired by the body positivity movement started her own blog dedicated to young women who look liked her and are into fashion forward trendy looks.
-Gabi caused a stir when an image of her in two piece bikini went viral.
-Women who looked like Gabi were never seen in a bikini and by doing so broke barriers and negative stereotypes which as led to other women to confidently follow suit.
-Gabi has now added fashion designer to her resume by creating a swimwear line for women of all sizes and she is also a proud body positive activist, inspiring women of all sizes to embrace their bodies and be fashionable and cool with it.
-Gabi we salute you.
+Gabi Greg, inspired by the body positivity movement, started a blog dedicated to young women who resemble her and are into fashion-forward trendy looks.
+Gabi caused a stir when an image of her in a two-piece bikini went viral.
+Women like Gabi were never seen in a bikini and by doing so publicly, she broke barriers and negative stereotypes, which has led to other women to confidently follow suit.
+Gabi has now added fashion designer to her resume by creating a swimwear line for women of all sizes and she is also a proud body positive activist, inspiring women of all sizes to embrace their bodies, be fashionable and cool with it.
+Gabi, we salute you.

 Ashley, a supermodel, entrepreneur, author and body positive activist made history as the first "normal" sized model to grace the cover of Vogue and Sports Illustrated swimwear edition.
 She signed with a major modelling agency at the age of 13 so you can imagine, it has been a long road to self acceptance for Ashley.
 Being so long in the fashion industry, she knows what its like to be in environments that does not encourage her standard of beauty but she claims when she stopped comparing herself to other models and stopped slimming to achieve the industry standard size, this is when she started to live her best life and she advocates all women to do the same.
 Ashley actively campaigns for women to redefine the global vision of beauty by advocating that women becoming their own role models and reclaim their bodies.
 Ashley has her own lingerie line and has written a book to encorage women to be comfortable in their own skin, Ms Ashley (Trail Blazer) Graham we salute you.